January 21, 2015

 It is common for many teens to think that things happen and people react in certain ways because of them or something they did.
 Sometimes, unfortunately, this can lead to feelings of low self-esteem.
 Teens who do not feel good about themselves are more vulnerable to peer-pressure and more likely to make poor decisions about their health.
 They may seek the approval of others (peers) to make up for not having a positive view of themselves.

 As a result, they may be more tempted to use drugs or alcohol, or to engage in unsafe sexual activity.
 Those with self-esteem problems may also experience problems with depression, or have suicidal thoughts.
-If this is true for you, talk to your health care provider or another trusted adult.
-There are many ways to get help with depression, feeling more confident about yourself, and making good decisions.
+If this is true for you, it is very important that you talk to your health care provider or another trusted adult.
+There are many ways to get help feeling happier and more confident about yourself, and to learn to make better, more empowering decisions.

 Teens deal with several social and emotional issues.
 One of the most important issues teens struggle with is their identity.
 Asking "who am I?" and "how do I fit in the world?" are normal questions.
 Some teens find it difficult to feel accepted and create a circle of friends.
 Among these teens, feeling alone and like 'no one gets you' can be common.